paterczm/xmpsync/README.md

 ## Configuration

 1. First, you need to apply for [SmugMug api key and secret](https://api.smugmug.com/api/developer/apply).
 Normally this is done by the owner of the application, but, since this is a local command line client, I'm not giving mine away.
-Their supposed to be secret after all :)
+They're supposed to be secret after all :)
 2. Once you have the SmugMug api key and secret, configure them with `xmpsync config --smKey <key> --smSecret <secret>`
 3. Last step is to login to your account.
 It's an interactive process that can be triggered with any command which requires connection to SmugMug, e.g.: